EventStore/documentation/docs/cloud/provision/README.md

 When you click on the button, you get to the cluster creation form.

-On the first part of the form you need to specify the new cluster name, the cloud provider (GCP) and the EventStoreDB version (currently it's only 20.6).
-Further, you need to choose the deployment size (single instance or three-node cluster) and whether to start server-side projections by default.
+On the first part of the form you need to specify the new cluster name, the cloud provider (GCP) and the EventStoreDB version.
+Further, you need to choose whether to start server-side projections by default.

 ::: card
 ![GCP cluster first part](./images/gcp/gcp-new-cluster-1.png)